csc301-fall-2022/team-project-16-sayyara-m/deliverable-2/README.md

 7. Resolve any problems that are brought up in pull request comments/reviews
 8. Merge branch into main
 9. Mark issue as `Done`
+10. For backend, run `git subtree push --prefix backend main` to redeploy updated changes to the deployed backend app on Heroku.
+For frontend, the repository is forked and set to automatically deploy with the fork on Netlify.
+To trigger the redeploy, just pull from the main repository into the forked version.

 Using GitHub issues/project to view our tasks makes it really easy for us to stay organized and ensure we always have work to do while everyone knows exactly who is working on what.

 To deploy our application, we deployed the backend server as well as the Postgres instance on Heroku.

-// TODO
+The frontend is linked to this heroku backend.
+The backend is deployed on Heroku at sayyara.herokuapp.com.
+The frontend is deployed on Netlify at https://sayyara.netlify.app/.

 ## Licenses